MarkSkinner92/QRredirect/README.md

 This link will take you to amazon.ca: [https://markskinner92.github.io/QRredirect/?id=1](https://markskinner92.github.io/QRredirect/?id=1)

 ## Instructions
-1. Clone this project to your own github account
+1. Clone this project to your own Github account
-2. Host it on github pages
+2. Host it on Github Pages

 ## How to add your own URLs
 Edit your index.html like this: